-Paragraph Number Title Page Number
+Paragraph Title Page

+Number Number

-1. Introduction 2
+1. Introduction

-2. Equalities and Performance Related Pay 2
+2. Equalities and Performance Related Pay

-3. Pay Decisions 3
+3. Pay Decisions

-4. Pay Reviews 3
+4. Pay Reviews

-5. Overview of School Roles and Pay 4-6
+5. Overview of School Roles and Pay

-6. Basic Pay Determination on Appointment 7-9
+6. Basic Pay Determination on Appointment

-7. Pay Progression based on Performance 10-12
+7. Pay Progression based on Performance

-8. Movement to the Upper Pay Range 13-14
+8. Movement to the Upper Pay Range

-9. Teaching and Learning Responsibilities 15-16
+9. Teaching and Learning Responsibilities

-10. Part-time Teachers 16
+10. Part-time Teachers

-11. Short Notice / Daily Rate Teachers 16
+11. Short Notice / Daily Rate Teachers

-12. Pay Increases Arising from changes to the Document 16
+12. Pay Increases Arising from changes to the Document

-13. Additional Allowances and Payments for Teachers 16-18
+13. Additional Allowances and Payments for Teachers

-14. Safeguarding of Teacher Salaries 18
+14. Safeguarding of Teacher Salaries

-15. Salary Sacrifice Arrangements 19
+15. Salary Sacrifice Arrangements

-16. Appeals 19
+16. Appeals

-17. Monitoring the Impact of the Policy 19
+17. Monitoring the Impact of the Policy

 Appendices

-1. Roles and Responsibilities 20-21
+1. Roles and Responsibilities

-2. Teacher Pay Rates 22
+2. Teacher Pay Rates

-3. Pay Appeals Procedure 24-25
+3. Pay Appeals Procedure

-4. Department for Education Equalities Advice 26-30
+4. Department for Education Equalities Advice

-5. School Staffing Structure 31
+5. School Staffing Structure

-6. (Example) Pay Statement 32
+6. (Example) Pay Statement

-7. Upper Pay Range - Application form 33-36
+7. Upper Pay Range - Application form

-8. (Example) Monitoring Information 37-38

-The Governing Body of Abbot's Lea School adopted this policy on 06/11/2023
+The Governing Body of Abbot's Lea School adopted this policy in December 2021.

-This policy will be reviewed annually by the Pay Committee and approved by The Governing Body and a record of the review maintained.
+This policy will be reviewed and approved annually by The Governing Body and a record of the review maintained.